SoftInstigate/restheart/README.md

 Test with Docker
 --

 If you have a Docker service running locally, you can be up and running with RESTHeart and MongoDB in few minutes.
-The POM includes a build configuration with the [docker-maven-plugin](https://github.com/spotify/docker-maven-plugin) and there's a `docker` folder with a `Dockerfile` and a `docker-compose.yml` file.

-> by default the MongoDB instance started by docker-compose does not use any named storage, please read carefully all comments within the `docker-compose.yml` file to enable a named data volume.
-Read [Manage data in containers](https://docs.docker.com/engine/tutorials/dockervolumes/) for more.
+There's a `Docker` folder with `Dockerfile` and `docker-compose.yml` files, plus a specific `restheart.yml` configuration in the `Docker/etc` folder.
+The `build.sh` bash script compiles the source code and builds the Docker image.

 Steps:
 ```